-The Company delivered a profit, after income tax, for the year ended 31 December 2022 of \$91.696 million (2021: \$67.639 million).
-During the full year, the Company focused on its transition and successful implementation of the agency business model for the sale of its passenger cars which contributed to 72% share of total passenger cars sold (under the new business model).
-The Company delivered a 5% increase in revenue over the comparative period and achieved steady sales results due to stable customer demand and improved stock availability against the comparative period.
-Additionally, the income tax expense reported by the Company for the 31 December 2022 year includes prior year adjustments in relation to the 2012-2014 income years that resulted in an income tax refund of \$30.537 million from the Australian Taxation Office which has affected the full year result.
+The Company delivered a profit, after income tax, for the year ended 31 December 2023 of \$71.665 million (2022: \$91.696 million).
+During the full year, the Company continued it's focus on the Agency business model for the sale of its passenger cars which contributed to 94% share of total passenger cars sold.
+Additionally, in December 2023, the Company successfully implemented the agency business model for commercial vehicles.
+The Company delivered a 2.4% increase in revenue over the comparative period and achieved steady sales results due to stable customer demand and improved stock availability.
+Additionally, the income tax expense reported by the Company for the 31 December 2022 year includes prior year adjustments in relation to the 2012-2014 income years that resulted in an income tax refund of \$30.537 million from the Australian Taxation Office which has affected the prior year result.

-The Company sold 24,339 new & demonstrator passenger cars (2021: 25,886) & 5,073 new light commercial vehicles (2021: 4,620).
-The Company maintained a strong year to date relative market share of 41.7% for new passenger cars (2021: 40.9%) and 11.2% for light commercial vehicles (2021: 10.6%).
+The Company sold 23,128 new & demonstrator passenger cars (2022: 24,339) & 4,013 new light commercial vehicles (2022: 5,073).
+The Company maintained a strong year to date relative market share of 34.9% for new passenger cars (2022: 41.7%) and 12% for light commercial vehicles (2022: 11.2%).